sivansaiju/MassRoverProject/README.md

 # MassRoverProject

-Created the API in .NET Core 3.1.
+Prerequisite: Create a folder with name "MarsImages" under the folder "MarsRoverPhotos" to download the image to local folder Created the API in .NET Core 3.1.
 It will read the dates from Date.txt and save the images from Nasa API to the local folder.

 Open the soultion "MarsRoverPhotos.sln" from the folder MarsRoverPhotos.
 Then run the MarsRoverPhotos project